Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water

 Are your water bills too high?
 Have you replaced your fixtures and appliances with water efficient ones and reduced your use of water to little avail?
 Or are you already aware that you might have leaks, but don't know where they are?
 Most people catch indoor leaks pretty quickly, but outdoor leaks can be harder to find, especially with the irrigation system.

 Dedicated Irrigation Meter

 In most homes the majority of water is used outside by the landscape, where overflow feeds into the storm drains.
 Indoor overflow (and wastes) feed into the sewage system.
 In houses with large landscapes, it makes sense to measure the two uses separately.
 Here's why:

 - If you find a sudden spike in your water bill, you are able find out right away whether it's from extra use indoors or outdoors, by testing each meter.
 You'll then have to check only half the area for leaks.

 - Since sewage charges are calculated from all meter readings, except dedicated irrigation meters, you may be paying too much.
 Check to see how sewage is billed.
 If it's billed by a flat charge, you're ok.
 If it's billed by the amount used, you may be paying sewage charges on your landscape use, too, which you don't owe.

 Some water suppliers will refund the homeowner for prior overcharges, so install the meter first, do your checks, then call them.

 Irrigation System Troubleshooting

 Set aside a day to turn off the irrigation system to go through your checks.
-Find your water shutoff valve - somewhere between the house and street - and turn it off.
+Find your water shutoff valve––somewhere between the house and street––and turn it off.
 Give it about twenty minutes for water in the system to stop flowing.
 Now check your meter.
 Is it still running?
 Is the triangular/circular leak indicator showing?
 If yes, you have a leak.